 A number of folks are asking about buying from Japan, or buying Yuri in Japan.
 I’ve written about this a number of times but sites close down and stores go out of business, so I’m going to do an updated guide.
 This is not meant to be comprehensive – any attempt at comprehensive in a rapidly changing world is doomed to fail. ^_^

 I want to clearly note that this is not a definitive Guide to Shopping for Yuri.
-It is a guide to shopping for Japanese items; manga, anime, etc. I want to make that clear, because there is no one-stop-you go here, all-Yuri-ever neatly arranged in English for you, place, either online or off.
-(Amazon has not updated their storefront ever, so even the Yuricon shop has fallen behind.
-I’ll put updating that on this year’s To-do List.)
-Shopping for Yuri is still a scavenger hunt.
-(This is true for any genre.
+It is a guide to shopping for Japanese items; manga, anime, etc. There re no all-Yuri on one place stores in Japan, The lack of all-something-everywhere is true for any genre.
 There is no store in Japan that sells every BL comic, or Seinen comic ever published, either.
-Manga stores in Japan give store space to the new and the best sellers, just like American bookstores.)
+Manga stores in Japan give store space to the new and the best sellers, just like American bookstores.
+(The new Yuricon store is getting closer to being just that all-Yuri-in-one-place store online!
+We have all the English-language Yuri anime and Yuri manga and a lot of the Japanese Yuri manga , digital manga, literature, Drama CDs, and even light novels…and we’re adding new items every day.
+Check out the Yuricon Store and see for yourself!)

 I’ll be using Manga as the default example, so unless otherwise noted, the item in question is a book.
 And in Japanese. ^_^ It might be a Drama CD or an artbook or a Japanese DVD set, but it’s all the same for our purposes.

 Also, this is not a guide to buying Yuri anime or manga you can get from western companies.
-RightStuf, Funimation, Sentai Filmworks and Seven Seas, are all available on Amazon.com or other retail sites.
-I trust you to be able to look those up for yourselves, or use links provided here on Okazu.
-You should be able to place manga orders with your local comic book stores or chain stores, and there are any number of respectable online websites like Anime Castle and Robert’s Anime Corner that stock all sorts of toys, anime and manga.
+RightStuf, Funimation, Sentai Filmworks and Seven Seas, are all available on the Yuricon Store.
+I trust you to be able to look those up for yourselves on the site search, or use links provided here on Okazu.
+You should also be able to place manga orders with your local comic book stores or chain stores, and there are any number of respectable online websites like Anime Castle and Robert’s Anime Corner that stock all sorts of toys, anime and manga.

 Before I get to the meat of this post, let me remind you of two things: